Skip to content

 The plugin includes a skill for this:

-It walks you through name, bucket, frontmatter, trigger phrases, and bundled resources.
+It's the principles + vocabulary reference for authoring a skill — name, bucket, frontmatter, sharp descriptions/triggers, progressive disclosure, and when to bundle a deterministic-gate script.
 Use it — it knows the conventions better than this page can write them down.

 Manually, the shape is: